kmader/tutorials/beginner/Syft.js/getting-started-mnist-model/README.md

 let dataset = mnist(trainingSamples, testSamples)
 ```

-For convenience we will wrap our code in a async function scope, as the Syft.js is an async promise style API.
+For convenience we will wrap our code in a async function scope, as the Syft.js has an async promise style API.

 ```JavaScript
 async function train() {